-Hiking Pacaya volcano is only possible with a guide, which can be hired directly at the visitors’ center at the entrance of the national park.
+Hiking Pacaya volcano is only possible with a guide (in any case, I never recommend hiking solo – read here why), which can be hired directly at the visitors’ center at the entrance of the national park.
 However, if one adds up the costs of transportation from Antigua, the entrance fee to the national park, and that of a guide, joining a guided group hike that departs from Antigua may actually be cheaper.

 Tours of Pacaya volcano can be booked online, but watch out because some do include the entrance fee to the park, others don’t.
 The same goes for the tours advertised by the many tour companies around Antigua: it’s important to get a clear understanding of what to expect, not only in terms of what’s included, but also in terms of how the hike is structured.

 These are some of the best tours of Pacaya volcano:

 - Pacaya volcano

 - Guatemala Pacaya Volcano day tour

 - Pacaya Volcano tour and hot springs

 - Pacaya volcano day trip from Guatemala City